awumsuri/ITensor/README.md

 Export `EMSCRIPTEN` path to Emscripten home directory

 ## Make Javascrpit file

-Run `emmake make` to build javascript file (Only for tutorial 01 currently)
+Make itensor lib as normal and then move to the tutorials and run `emmake make` to build javascript file (Only for tutorial 01 currently)